-The purpose of the Department of Mass Communication is to prepare students for careers in the field of communication through its curricular offerings in the areas of broadcasting, journalism, public relations and speech communication.
+Department of Mass Communication strives to prepare students for careers in the field of communication through its curricular offerings in the areas of broadcasting, journalism, public relations and speech communication.
 Upon graduation, students should be ready to assume effective roles in professional communication careers or proceed to graduate school for advanced degrees.